Tanq16/backhub/README.md

 </p>
 </p>

-`BackHub` is a simple yet powerful GitHub repository backup tool that creates and maintains complete local mirrors of your repositories.
-It supports concurrent backups, automated scheduling (every 3 days), and can be run either as a standalone binary or as a Docker container.
+`BackHub` is a simple GitHub repository backup tool that creates complete local mirrors of your repositories.
+It supports concurrent backup operations, automated scheduling (every 3 days when run in a container), offers a standalone binary or a Docker container, and is self-hostable.

 ---